Last updated on August 6th, 2023 at 08:22 am

 Are scarcity and shortage the same?

 They are both economic terms but they are not the same.
-Scarcity is a natural limitation on supply whereas shortage is the increase in demand, decrease in supply.
+Scarcity is a natural limitation on supply whereas shortage is the increase in demand, and decrease in supply.

 What is an example of a shortage?